-TM 746 Missional Church and Spirituality in a Culture of Fear/공포의 문화 속에서의 선교적

-교회와 영성.
-Why are Korean churches enthusiastic about missional churches?
+TM 746 Missional Church and Spirituality in a Culture of Fear/공포의 문화 속에서의 선교적 about missional churches?
 Are the theories of missional church born in the post-Christian society suitable for Korean churches?
 What are the alternative ecclesiastical, pastoral, and spiritual practices for Korean local churches experiencing decline beyond plateau?
 This course deals with the theological, spiritual, sociological, and practical issues of the ecclesiology of missional church as an alternative in a cultural of fear.
 Working from a triple cycle of attentiveness-social analysis-hospitality, the course will attend to topics as they are integrated in the Christian Spirituality.
 Taught only in Korean.
 4 or 8 units.
 PD